 This either signifies that a course is online or stands for "room and building to be announced."
-Contact the department offering the course or the Enrollment Services Center 702-895-3443 for assistance.
+Contact the department offering the course or the Office of the Registrar at 702-895-3443 for assistance.

 You will not be able to register until the hold has been released.
 There are a variety of holds that can restrict your registration (e.g., financial, library, parking, administrative).
 The information you receive in the Student Center in MyUNLV should include a phone number that you can call to take care of that particular hold.
-You can also call the Enrollment Services Center at 702-895-3443 for assistance.
+You can also call the Office of the Registrar at 702-895-3443 for assistance.

-Bring a photo ID to the Enrollment Services Center located in SSC-C Building.
+Bring a photo ID to the Office of the Registrar located in SSC-C Building.
 Refer to the academic calendar for applicable deadlines.

 You should expect to see your grades within two business weeks after the end of the semester although the exact date is dependent upon when your Instructor submits all of the grades for you/your fellow class members.
 Go to the Student Center "Other Academic" tab and click on "Grades."

 It is your responsibility to keep the university informed of your contact information so that appropriate correspondence can be mailed to you.
 You can update this information through your Student Center in MyUNLV.

 Registration in a course obligates the student to be regular and punctual in class attendance.
 Students who without previous arrangement with the instructor or department fail to attend the first two class meetings of a course that meets multiple times per week or the first meeting of a class that meets one time per week may be dropped from the course.
 Nonattendance for a web-based course shall be defined as failure to log onto WebCampus or other instructor designed website within one week of course start date without previous arrangements with the instructor or department.
 A student may be dropped for nonattendance only during the regular drop/add period of the term.
 Nonattendance does not release students from the responsibility to officially drop any course for which they have enrolled and choose not to complete.